Taking Control Of Dust

 We welcome Lee Baguley to the sales team

 We are delighted to introduce Lee Baguley to the Impact team as Technical Sales Manager for the northern region, working alongside Darren Bayman.
-With extensive experience as a Sales Manager and previously, Project Engineer,...
+With extensive experience as a Sales Manager and previously, Project Engineer, within the air conveyance field, Lee now...